GU-CLASP/language-and-perception/events/positronic-brain/positronic-brain.md

 * Multimodal Dialogue
 * Interactive Task Learning

-This workshop invites researchers in the fields of natural language processing, computer science, language technology, computational linguistics, cognitive computing, AI, computer vision, machine learning, robotics, linguistics, cognitive science, and related fields interested in answering questions related to how we can forge ahead in the quest for robots that can interact with humans.

-Intended participants are researchers, university teachers, masters and PhD students from diverse backgrounds that touch upon the questions related to development and applications of language technology.
 We foresee an interactive workshop with plenty of time for discussion, complemented with invited talks and presentations of on-going or completed research.
-To engage participation of students and to foster research in the student community we will organise a special session on student learning with tutorials of practical research methods and applications.
-Participants are encouraged to submit extended abstracts for both research talks / posters and student tutorials as well as other materials that will be shared with others during the workshop.

 <!-- **Invited speakers** -->